go-acoustic/SampleCode_Connect_iOS_SwiftUI/README.md

 SwiftUIMindBlowing is a SwiftUI sample application that shows how to integrate [Connect SDK](https://github.com/go-acoustic/Connect) following [docs](https://developer.goacoustic.com/acoustic-exp-analytics/docs/get-started-add-the-ios-sdk-to-your-project).

-## Getting Started
+## Getting Started for Carthage

 ### Prerequisites

-You need to have recent cocoapods version install on your Mac OS.
-Current version is 1.10.1.
-Please refer to [cocoapods](https://cocoapods.org) website for the details.
+You need to have recent carthage version install on your Mac OS.
+Current version is 0.36.0.
+[Please refer to carthage website for the details](https://github.com/Carthage/Carthage).

 For SDK prerequisites and documentation, please refer to the SDK documentation [here](https://developer.goacoustic.com/acoustic-exp-analytics/docs/get-started-add-the-ios-sdk-to-your-project)